-V ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended April 30, 2018 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) For the transition period from to OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number 001-38175 ASPEN GROUP, INC. (Exact Name of Registrant as Sp.
-Delaware ecified in its Charter) 27-1933597 State or Other Jurisdiction of Incorporation or Organization I.R.S.
-Employer Identification No. 276 Fifth Avenue, Suite 306, New York, New York Address of Principal Executive Offices 10001 Zip Code (212) 477-1 • (Registrant's telephone number, Securities registered pursuant to Section 12(b) of the Act: Common Stock, par value \$0.001 Name of each exchange on which regis tered: Nasdaq Capital Market Ind licate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ☑ Ind licate by check mark if the registrant is not required to file reports pursuan nt to Section 13 or 15(d) of the Act.
-Yes □ No ☑ 934 du licate by check mark whether the registrant (1) has filed all reports requiring the preceding 12 months (or for such shorter period that the registrant equirements for the past 90 days.
-Yes \square No \square equired licate by check mark whether the registrant has submitted electronically it to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ period that the registrant was required to submit and post such files).
-Yes § 232.405 of this chapter) during the preceding 12 months (or for such nd will licate by check mark if disclosure of delinquent filers pursuant to Item 40 l not be contained, to the best of the registrant's knowledge, in definitive in 10-K or any amendment to the Form 10-K. n emer licate by check mark whether the registrant is a large accelerated filer, an rging growth company.
-See the definitions of "large accelerated filer," "a y" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Emerging growth company □ Accelerated filer ☑ Smaller reporting company ☑ an emerging growth company, indicate by check mark if the registrant have or revised financial accounting standards provided pursuant to Section 1 Ind licate by check mark whether the registrant is a shell company (as defined l in Rule 12b-2 of the Act).
-Yes □ No ☑ he com the the aggregate market value of the voting and non-voting common equinon equity was last sold, or the average bid and asked price of such combined second fiscal quarter.
-Approximately \$93 million based on a closing process. nmon equity, as of the last business day of the registrant's most recently The e number of shares outstanding of the registrant's classes of common stoc ck, as of July 11, 2018 was 18,316,854 shares.
-DOCUMENTS INCORPORAT FED BY REFERENCE Annual ortions of the registrant's Proxy Statement for the 2018 Annual Meeting Report on Form 10-K to the extent stated herein.
-Such Proxy Statement the registrant's fiscal year ended April 30, 2018.
+I OILVI IO IL ☑ ANNUAL REPORT PURSUANT TO SEC For the fiscal year ended April 30, 2019 TION 13 OR 15(d) OF THE SE ECURITIES EXCHANGE ACT OF 1934 or SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934 Commission file number 001-3817 75 ASPEN GROUP, INC Delaware , , 27-1933597 I.R.S.
+Employer Identification No. 10001 State or Other Jurisdiction of Incorporation or Organization ganization 276 Fifth Avenue, Suite 505, New York, I New York Address of Principal Executive Offices Zip Code (646) 448-5144 (Regist rant's telephone number, including area a code) Securities registered d pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered] Common Stock, par value \$0.001 ASPU The Nasdaq Stock Market (The Nasdaq Global Market) Indicate by check n nark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securi ities Act.
+Yes 🗆 No 🗹 Indicate by check n nark if the registrant is not required to file reports pur suant to Section 13 or 15(d) of the A .ct.
+Yes □ No ☑ Indicate by check n (or for such shorter period nark whether the registrant (1) has filed all reports red that the registrant was required to file such reports? quired to be filed by Section 13 or 1, and (2) has been subject to such fil 15(d) of the Securities Exchange Act of 1934 during thing requirements for the past 90 days.
+Yes ☑ No I he preceding 12 months ☐ nark whether the registrant has submitted electronical eding 12 months (or for such shorter period that the re red to be submitted pursuant to Rule 405 of Regulation files).
+Yes \square No \square n S-T (§ 232.405 of this nark whether the registrant is a large accelerated filer, elerated filer," "accelerated filer," "smaller reporting ed filer, smaller reporting company, or an emerging g ompany" in Rule 12b-2 of the Exchange Act. rowth company.
+See the Large accelerated filer □ Accelera Accelerated filer ☑ Non-accelerated filer □ Emerging growth company □ Smaller reporting company ✓ If an emerging grov standards provided pursu wth company, indicate by check mark if the registrant to Section 13(a) of the Exchange Act. □ t has elected not to use the extended transition period for complying with any new or revis sed financial accounting Indicate by check n nark whether the registrant is a shell company (as def ined in Rule 12b-2 of the Act).
+Yes □ No ☑ price of such common equity, as of the last business ted by reference to the price at which the common equally completed second fiscal quarter.
+Approximately The number of shar res outstanding of the registrant's classes of common stock, as of July 9, 2019 was 18,648 ,884 shares.
+DOCUM ENTS INCORPORATED BY REF ERENCE D+: : C.C.L 1 h : - h f : - D III - f 4h : - A 1 D F 10 K t- th-

+Portions of the registrant's Proxy Statement for the 2019 Annual Meeting of Shareholders are incorporated herein by reference in Part III of this Annual Report on Form 10-K to the extent stated herein.
+Such Proxy Statement will be filed with the Securities and Exchange Commission within 120 days of the registrant's fiscal year ended April 30, 2019.